cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 /fefs/aswg/workspace/yourname/yourprojectname/Crab/DL1
 /fefs/aswg/workspace/yourname/yourprojectname/Crab/DL1/[subdirectories]
 ```
-where [subdirectories] stands for several subdirectories containing the MC and MAGIC subruns in the DL1 format.
+where [subdirectories] stands for several subdirectories containing the MAGIC subruns in the DL1 format.
 - Generates a configuration file called `config_step1.yaml` with telescope ID information and adopted imaging/cleaning cuts, and puts it in the directory `[...]/yourprojectname/Crab/` created in the previous step.
-- Links the MAGIC and MC data addresses to their respective subdirectories defined in the previous steps.
+- Links the MAGIC data addresses to their respective subdirectories defined in the previous steps.
-- Runs the scripts `lst1_magic_mc_dl0_to_dl1.py` and `magic_calib_to_dl1.py` for each one of the linked data files.
+- Runs the script `magic_calib_to_dl1.py` for each one of the linked data files.

 You can check if this process is done with the following commands:

 > $ squeue -n yourprojectname_Crab

 or

 > $ squeue -u your_user_name

-Once it is done, all of the subdirectories in `/fefs/aswg/workspace/yourname/yourprojectname/Crab/DL1/` will be filled with files of the type `dl1_[...]_LST1_MAGIC1_MAGIC2_runXXXXXX.h5` for the MCs and `dl1_MX.RunXXXXXX.0XX.h5` for the MAGIC runs.
-The next step of the conversion from DL0 to DL1 is to split the DL1 MC proton sample into "train" and "test" datasets (these will be used later in the Random Forest event classification and to do some diagnostic plots) and to merge all the MAGIC data files such that in the end, we have only one datafile per night.
-To do so, we run the following command (always in the dorectory `yourprojectname`):
+Once it is done, all of the subdirectories in `/fefs/aswg/workspace/yourname/yourprojectname/Crab/DL1/` will be filled with files of the type `dl1_MX.RunXXXXXX.0XX.h5` for each MAGIC subrun.
+The next step of the conversion from DL0 to DL1 is to merge all the MAGIC data files such that in the end, we have only one datafile per night.
+To do so, we run the following command (always in the directory `yourprojectname`):

 > $ merging_runs_and_splitting_training_samples

 The output in the terminal will be something like this:
 ```
-***** Splitting protons into 'train' and 'test' datasets...
 ***** Generating merge bashscripts...
 ***** Running merge_hdf_files.py in the MAGIC data files...
 Process name: merging_Crab
 To check the jobs submitted to the cluster, type: squeue -n merging_Crab
 ```

-This script will slice the proton MC sample according to the entry "proton_train" in the "config_general.yaml" file, and then it will merge the MAGIC data files in the following order:
+This script will merge the MAGIC data files in the following order:
 - MAGIC subruns are merged into single runs.
 - MAGIC I and II runs are merged (only if both telescopes are used, of course).
 - All runs in specific nights are merged, such that in the end we have only one datafile per night.
-- Proton MC training data is merged.
-- Proton MC testing data is merged.
-- Diffuse MC gammas are merged.
-- MC gammas are merged.

 ### Coincident events and stereo parameters on DL1